crekulon/tspy/_patchnotes/20230617025238-grossly-incandescent.md

 title: Grossly Incandescent
 icon: /img/qachan.png
 description: We've added a Praise The Sun emote as our first custom animation EVER!
+We also added a new grilling emote.
 Titan Weapons new builds momentum even if it misses, but has lower damage and endurance cost.
 Romulus no longer runs like a coward.
 More!
 ---
 # MapServer